cloudposse/docs/docs/layers/eks/design-decisions/decide-on-secrets-management-for-eks.md

 ## Problem

-We need someway to store and manage secrets for the applications running on EKS clusters.
-We have a few options to choose from.
+We aim to design our Kubernetes clusters to be disposable and ephemeral, treating them like cattle rather than pets.
+This influences how we manage secrets.
+Ideally, Kubernetes should not be the sole source of truth for secrets, though we still want to leverage Kubernetes’ native `Secret` resource.
+If the cluster experiences a failure, storing secrets exclusively within Kubernetes risks losing access to them.
+Additionally, keeping secrets only in Kubernetes limits integration with other services.

+To address this, several solutions allow secrets to be stored externally (as the source of truth) while still utilizing Kubernetes' `Secret` resources.
+These solutions, including some open-source tools and recent offerings from Amazon, enhance resilience and interoperability.
+Any approach must respect IAM permissions and ensure secure secret management for applications running on EKS.
+We have several options to consider that balance external secret storage with Kubernetes-native functionality.

 ### Option 1: External Secrets Operator